List of The Inbetweeners characters: Carli D'Amato

 Carli D'Amato is Simon's love interest and has been since they were eight years old.
-She is popular and attractive, and dates an older rugby-playing boy named Tom, making her even more unattainable.
-Although she is well aware of his strong attraction to her, she only seems to think of Simon as a platonic friend and is usually put off by his behaviour, although she is not above stringing him along to gain his favour.
-Simon is oblivious to Carli's selfish and manipulative personality, although his friends are not as easily fooled.
-On several occasions, Will and Jay express dislike for her, Will pointing out that she merely strings Simon along, while Jay labels her "stuck-up."
-In keeping with her manipulative personality, she throws Simon small bits of affection to keep his hopes alive.
-An example of this is in the episode "Exam Time", in which she asks if she can revise for her exams at Simon's house, and when there, mentions that she has broken up with her boyfriend.
+She is popular and attractive, and dates an older rugby player named Tom, making her even more unattainable.
+Although she is well aware of his strong attraction to her, she seems to think of Simon as only a platonic friend and is usually put off by his behaviour, although she is not above stringing him along to gain his favour.
+Simon is oblivious to Carli's selfish and manipulative personality, though his friends are not as easily fooled.
+On several occasions, Will and Jay express dislike for her, Will pointing out that she merely strings Simon along, while Jay labels her a "stuck-up cock-tease".In keeping with her manipulative personality, she throws Simon small bits of affection to keep his hopes alive.
+An example of this occurs in the episode "Exam Time", in which she asks if she can revise for her exams at Simon's house, and when there, mentions that she has broken up with her boyfriend.
 Noticing Simon trying to impress her, she uses the opportunity to make him tutor her for a subject that he is not even studying himself.
 He then spends the entire revision period studying for her geography exam, so he can continue to tutor her, instead of his own exams.
 At the end of Simon's "tutoring", they share a kiss.
 When he subsequently thinks they have a chance at a solid relationship, she informs him she is back with Tom.

 In "The Fashion Show", a wedge is driven between Carli and Simon after he accidentally displays one of his testicles on the runway, believing he did it on purpose to embarrass her.
 However, in the series finale "The Camping Trip", it is implied that Carli is genuinely affectionate toward Simon after an explicit prank text sent by Jay; Simon refuses to reveal the nature of her response, but is pleased upon reading it.

-Between the end of the series and the beginning of the first film, Simon and Carli have been dating, but she abruptly breaks up with him as she wants to be single whilst going on holiday and at university.
-The boys' attempts to get him over Carli are the catalyst for going on holiday to Malia, although they find once there that Neil had thoughtlessly booked them onto the same holiday as her, which Simon views as a sign he should win her back.
-He rebuffs the advances of a nice girl named Lucy in his attempts to do so, but she has formed a relationship with James, her narcissistic holiday rep. At a boat party, she and James fall out and Carli asks Simon to kiss her to make James feel jealous.
+Between the end of the series and the beginning of the first film, Simon and Carli have been dating, but she abruptly breaks up with him as she wants to be single while going on holiday and at university.
+The boys' attempts to get him over Carli are the catalyst for going on holiday to Malia, although they find once there that Neil (having asked Carli himself) had booked them onto the same holiday as her, which Simon views as a sign he should win her back.
+He rebuffs the advances of a nice girl named Lucy in his attempts to do so, but Carli has since formed a relationship with James, her narcissistic holiday rep. At a boat party, she and James fall out and Carli asks Simon to kiss her to make James feel jealous.
 Simon finally realises that Carli is using him for her own gain and breaks up with her for good.